The hospice, like all parts of the healthcare community, is committed to care that is sensitive to different beliefs.

 For general information, we have included below an introduction to some of the many beliefs held by local people.

 The UK also contains a variety of different faith groups.
-Christianity is the largest single grouping (around three quarters of the population) but there is much variety to celebrate as this pie chart of the 2001 census shows …
+Christianity is the largest single grouping (around three quarters of the population) and there is much variety to celebrate.

 We’ve included below, in alphabetical order, some brief introductions to some of the more common sets of beliefs in Worcestershire …